 The cuisine in Croatia is delicious!
 Meat dishes are especially popular throughout the Balkan region.

-Mixed grill platters and cevapi (a grilled sausage, often served in bread) are common Croatian meals found on local restaurant menus.
+Mixed grill platters and cevapi (grilled sausages, often served in bread) are common Croatian meals found on local restaurant menus.

-In Dalmatia, fresh fish from the Adriatic Sea is a specialty.
+In Dalmatia, fresh fish is a specialty.
 Dishes like Black Risotto (made with cuttlefish), Peka (made with octopus) and whole fresh fish are staples.

-Croatia cuisine has also been heavily influenced by Italy – so pizza and pasta are popular.
-That said, look for regional dishes, like Istrian pasta with truffles.
+The cuisine has also been heavily influenced by Italy – so pizza and pasta are popular.
+That said, look for regional specialties, like Istrian pasta with truffles.

-When it comes to sweet treats, ice cream is a top choice (especially on the coast), but bakeries dole out all types of sweets – like the almond, crescent-shaped cookie, called kaflice.
+When it comes to sweet treats, gelato is a top choice (especially on the coast), but bakeries dole out all types of goodies – like the almond, crescent-shaped cookie, called kaflice.

 #10 Croatia Trip Cost